FACULTY OF HEALTH SCIENCES: SCHOOL OF NURSING POLICY - IMMUNIZATION SCREENING PROCESS

 Documents that will be accepted as proof of immunization include the Provincial Immunization Record, documentation signed by a healthcare provider, and/or laboratory evidence of natural disease or immunity.

-- Students who are anti-HBs positive, no further action is required.
+- For students who are anti-HBs positive, no further action is required.

 - Students who are anti-HBs negative must be screened for Hepatitis B surface antigen (HBsAg).
-Students who are negative for anti-HBs despite one Hepatitis B vaccine series and who are HBsAg negative are required to have asecond series of Hepatitis B vaccination and submit the results of a second anti-HBs one month after the completion of the second series of vaccination.
-If the student continues to have negative anti-HBs,this series should be completed.
-Another antibody level is required one month postseries.
+Students who are negative for anti-HBs despite receiving a complete Hepatitis B vaccine series and who are HBsAg negative are required to:

 If there is no immunity, students need to receive 2 doses of MMR vaccine.